heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/02-code-examples/README.md

 # Web infrastructures

-This repository contains several examples of web infrastructures.
+this directory contains several examples of web infrastructures.

 We recommend you to try each example and understand how it works.